jltsiren/bwt-merge/README.md

 |`sga`          |default |[SGA](https://github.com/jts/sga): byte array with 3 bits for the character and 5 bits for the length of the run

 ## Current performance

+(This has not been updated for 0.2 yet.)

 The input consists of several BWT files from the ReadServer project.
 Each of the files contains unique (error-corrected, trimmed) reads ending with the bases in the file name.